NatalieShafer/SudokuGame/README.md

 # SudokuGame
-This is a java desktop application addapted from an application found here (https://codereview.stackexchange.com/questions/121291/nice-gui-for-the-sudoku-solver-in-java) by Rodion "rodde" Efremov
+This is a java desktop application adapted from an application found here (https://codereview.stackexchange.com/questions/121291/nice-gui-for-the-sudoku-solver-in-java) by Rodion "rodde" Efremov